 ParentInfo is a web service provided by CEOP (Child Exploitation and Online Protection).
 They publish articles to help parents with issues currently affecting children and young people online and in their lives at home and school.

-We produce Safeguarding and E-safety Newsletters to keep everyone informed about good practice and new developments.
+We produce safeguarding and online safety newsletters to keep everyone informed about good practice and new developments.
 Safeguarding is a shared responsibility and these newsletters reflect the variety of work taking place across the school.

-Safeguarding and E-safety newsletters can be found on our newsletters page.
+Safeguarding and online safety newsletters can be found on our newsletters page.